abiyud/Test-Amazon/README.md

       ```
    - Or downloaded zip file on button code.
 Put this repo to your best folder :)
 3. Open this file repo on eclipse
+4. Click right on testng.xml and run with TestNG Suite
-4. Okay, now you can run it :)
+5. Okay, now you can run test automation with testng :)